Ap3rtur3/vuex-hydra/README.md

 **A Vuex plugin to hydrate your Vuex stores with external data.**

-It can be used for decoupled frontends to access backend data without further API requests.
+It can be used for decoupled frontends to instantly access backend data without further API requests.
 Store data can be passed directly, read from JSON strings or the window object.

+Check the examples below for more information.

 ## Setup